department-of-veterans-affairs/vets-website/_disability-benefits/claims-process/claim-types/standard-claim.md

 #### Evidence Requirements

+VA will seek to validate your claim with a variety documents, including:

-- Medical evidence of a current physical or mental disability, and
+- Medical evidence of a current physical or mental disability
 - Evidence of an event, injury, or disease while you were in service

 **Note:** A standard claim will generally take longer to process than a [Fully Developed Claim](/disability-benefits/claims-process/claim-types/fully-developed/).